maxboeck/mxb-jekyll/_posts/offline-forms/2017-08-23-offline-forms.md

 If you dont want to use ajax to send your form submission, another solution would be to just repopulate the form fields with the stored data, then calling `form.submit()` or have the user press the button themselves.

-☝️ _Note: I've omitted some other parts like form validation and security tokens in this demo to keep it short, obviously these would have to be implemented in a real production-ready thing._
+☝️ _Note: I've omitted some other parts like form validation and security tokens in this demo to keep it short, obviously these would have to be implemented in a real production-ready thing.
+Dealing with sensitive data is another issue here, as you should not store stuff like passwords or credit card data unencrypted._

 If you're interested, check out the full example on CodePen: